-Molecular, Cellular, Developmental Biology and Cancer
+Molecular, Cellular, Developmental Biology and Cancer Division

 The mission of the Division of Molecular, Cellular, Developmental Biology and Cancer is to foster an environment of collaboration among the large interdisciplinary group of outstanding researchers studying basic biological processes at the molecular and cellular level and including diverse model organism, developmental biology, and cancer research.
 Training of graduate students and post-doctoral scientists is a major goal of this division.

 Our vision is to understand the molecular mechanisms that define normal organismic development and normal and neoplastic cell growth in order to identify and characterize molecules, pathways and processes that represent new targets for prognostic and therapeutic objectives.
 Two recent advancements illustrate the strategic goals of this division.
 In July, 2012, the University of Kansas Cancer Center was officially awarded National Cancer Institute (NCI) designation, becoming the 67th such center in the nation.
 Division members played key roles in the success of this endeavor.
 At that same time, a major grant, entitled "Center for the Molecular Analysis of Disease Pathways" was funded by the NIH Center for Biomedical Research Excellence (COBRE).
-This project, led by Dr. Sue Lunte (Chemistry and Pharmaceutical Chemistry) and co-investigators Drs.
-Erik Lundquist (Molecular Biosciences) and Blake Peterson (Medicinal Chemistry) will provide enabling technologies on campus to analyze human disease pathways using model organisms (flies, worms, zebrafish, and rodents).
+This project, led by Dr. Sue Lunte (Chemistry and Pharmaceutical Chemistry) and co-investigator Dr. Erik Lundquist (Molecular Biosciences) will provide enabling technologies on campus to analyze human disease pathways using model organisms (flies, worms, zebrafish, and rodents).

-Neuroscience and Neurodegenerative Diseases
+Neuroscience and Neurodegenerative Diseases Division